 For example, if you use MailChimp to manage your email campaigns, you can analyze the data derived from a CDP to compose the right message OR move your audience segments to MailChimp instead of creating them manually.

 But don’t rush to look for an external CDP.
-It may happen that marketing and advertising services you’ve already used offer or are going to offer CDP features to their customers.
+It may happen that marketing or ad tech companies you’ve already partnered with offer CDP to their customers.
 For example, even though SmartyAds focuses mostly on programmatic advertising solutions like DSP, SSP, and ad exchange, we are launching a customer data platform soon.

 This step is essential for our service evolution because such a platform will help our clients utilize 1st-party data better, obtain actionable insights, and target the audience more effectively.
 Subscribe to our newsletter (in the bottom right corner) and be the first to know when you can get started!